Porges/ways-to-play/drafts/games/nine-mens-morris.md

-pentagons with corners and side-middles connected." /><img src="/images/merel-pentagon2.svg" alt="A board constructed from five nested pentagons in alternating orientations."/></div><figcaption>Alternate boards of German origin [@KlassicheSpiele]: a ‘sun-mill’ (played with 12 pieces each), and two boards constructed from nested pentagons.
+pentagons with corners and side-middles connected." /><img src="/images/merel-pentagon2.svg" alt="A board constructed from five nested pentagons in alternating orientations."/></div><figcaption>Alternate boards of German origin [@KlassischeSpiele]: a ‘sun-mill’ (played with 12 pieces each), and two boards constructed from nested pentagons.
 The first pentagonal board is played with 11 pieces each, the second is designed to be played by two or more
 players: for two players use 12 pieces; for three, 8; for four, 6; and for five, 5.</figcaption></figure>